A resolution of the inclusive flavor-breaking $\tau$ $|V_{us}|$ puzzle: Testing conventional implementation assumptions

-The right panel of Fig.~\ref{fig1} shows the results of additional $w$- and $s_0$-independence tests involving the weights $w_N(y)$, $N=2,3,4$, with{\footnote {The $w_N(y)$, like $w_\tau (y)$, have a double zero at $s=s_0$ ($y=1$).
-This serves to keep duality violating (DV) contributions safely small above $s\simeq 2\ GeV^2$~\cite{pinchingdvs}.}}
+The top right and bottom right panels of Fig.~\ref{fig1} show the results of corresponding additional $w$- and $s_0$-independence tests involving the weights $w_N(y)$, $N=2,3,4$, with{\footnote{The $w_N(y)$, like $w_\tau (y)$, have a double zero at $s=s_0$ ($y=1$).
+This serves to keep duality violating contributions safely small above $s\simeq 2\ GeV^2$~\cite{pinchingdvs}.}}

-The solid lines show the results obtained using the conventional implementation treatment of $D>4$ OPE contributions, the dashed lines those produced by the alternate implementation discussed below, in which the $D>4$ effective condensates are fit to experimental data.
+The upper solid lines in each case show the $w_2$, $w_3$ and $w_4$ results obtained using the conventional implementation treatment of $D>4$ OPE contributions and given $K\pi$ normalization, while the dashed-dotted show lines the corresponding results produced by the alternate implementation discussed below, in which the $D>4$ effective condensates are fit to experimental data.
+The corresponding conventional and alternate implementation $w_\tau$ results (represented by the lowest solid and dotted lines, respectively) are also included for comparison.
+The latter are obtained using the $D=6$ and $8$ effective condensates obtained from the alternate implementation $w_2$ and $w_3$ fits.
 The $s_0$-dependent, conventional implementation results for all of $w_\tau$, $\hat{w}$, $w_2$, $w_3$ and $w_4$ show evidence of converging toward a common value at $s_0>m_\tau^2$, as expected if the observed $s_0$-instabilities result from $D>4$ OPE contributions larger than those taken as input in the conventional implementation.

 The impact of the slow convergence of the $D=2$ OPE series can be investigated by comparing OPE expectations to lattice results for $\Delta\Pi (Q^2)$ over a range of Euclidean $Q^2=\, -q^2\, =\, -s$, using variously truncated versions of the $D=2$ OPE series.
 Lattice results were obtained using the RBC/UKQCD $n_f=2+1$, $32^3\times 64$, $1/a=2.38$ GeV, domain wall fermion ensemble with $m_\pi\sim 300$ MeV~\cite{rbcukqcdfine11}.
 A tight cylinder cut, with a radius determined in a recent study of the extraction of $\alpha_s$ from lattice current-current two-point function data~\cite{hlms15}, was imposed to suppress lattice artifacts at higher $Q^2$.
 The values of the light quark masses, $m_u=m_d\equiv m_\ell$ and $m_s$, for this ensemble, determined in Ref.~\cite{rbcukqcdfine11}, were used for determining the corresponding OPE expectations.